burrito-elixir/burrito/README.md

 * libncurses-5
 ##### MacOS
 * No runtime dependencies, however a security exemption must be set in MacOS Gatekeeper unless the binary undergoes codesigning

-#### Libc Support
-For Linux builds, we currently only produce glibc linked binaries.
-We have plans to add support for [musl-libc](https://www.musl-libc.org/) in the future!

 ## Contributing
 #### Welcome!